ynvrshzl/humane-technologies-research-laboratories/README.md

 ## Aliases for this project
 - **"Cyberethos"** - Capturing the "ethos" of the technology.
+- **Humane acoustic somatic research technology laboratories** - Since this will someday be a decentralized, open-source, collective of software architecture.
 - **"Homotechno Mechanics"** - The functional relationship at which the human-machine interconectedness is used for healing.